fooltowise/NeroNotes/Nero's Notes/Topics for Newsletter.md

 **Risk:**
-- Volatility is short term risk, business profitability is long term risk.
-Leverage is the bridge between both

 - Increase your opportunity cost
 - Risk-reward relation: more returns for volatility vs does that increase my opportunity cost? (i.e Buffett's go/no go)
 - Risk vs Uncertainty